PEXANE2/azure-docs.tr-tr/articles/iot-hub/iot-hub-node-node-device-management-get-started.md

     };
     ```

-8. Sorgu ve yeniden başlatma doğrudan yöntem son kez yeniden başlatma tetikleyin işlevleri çağırmak için aşağıdaki kodu ekleyin:
+8. Yeniden başlatma doğrudan yöntemini tetikleyip son yeniden başlatma zamanı için sorgu uygulayan işlevleri çağırmak için aşağıdaki kodu ekleyin:

     ```